 The number of plants you can grow will depend on the size of the cage.
 You can get some that are designed to enclose individual tomatoes.
 But you can also get bigger cages that cater to an entire crop.
 If you want to take this route, it’s best to get one that will at least be 10 feet wide.
 This will give you enough space to grow multiple tomato plants.

-You should also get a cage that is at least six feet tall.
+You should also get a tomato plant cage that is at least six feet tall.
 This will suit most varieties.
 Though some indeterminate species can grow to be eight feet tall.
 At the other end of the spectrum, some determinant tomatoes might only need a cage that is three feet tall.
 It’s often best to talk to your local nursery owner, finding out how high your preferred species can get.